Nuuk – the capital of Greenland

 Northern lights in Nuuk

-Nuuk is a great place to watch Northern Lights even though Nuuk is a larger town with a lot of street lights and lights from the windows.
-Your guests do not have to go very far to get away from the lights and see the beautiful Northern Lights on a dark and clear night sky.
+Nuuk is a great place to watch Northern Lights even though Nuuk is a larger town with more light pollution that any other place in Greenland.
+But even so, your guests do not have to venture very far into the back country before they might be able to see the beautiful Northern Lights on a dark and clear night sky.

 Sports in Nuuk

 Nuuk is an excellent winter sports resort.
 Next to the airport your guests will find the foot of several ski slopes.
-Three lifts make sure that they are able to find new slopes all the time.
-Snowboarding is very popular too, and it is also possible to tyr out snowmobiles outside of town.
+Three lifts make sure that they can find new slopes all the time.
+Snowboarding is very popular too, and it is also possible to try out snowmobiles outside of town.
 If your guests enjoy cross-country skiing, they can gain access to a lot of tracks directly from within the town.

-If you visit in summer, the capital of Greenland also has a nine-hole golf course, which has a lot of natural obstacles as it is placed in beautifully undulating terrain.
+If you visit in summer, the capital of Greenland also has a nine-hole golf course, which has a lot of natural obstacles as it is placed in beautifully undulating terrain and as is possible anywhere in Greenland, the hiking opportunities – whether you prefer an easy ramble or desire something more strenuous, are aplenty!